 - Prepare an action headline.
 Center it and put it in bold type.
 Insert two more blank lines.

 - Before beginning the body of the release, make the text flush left and indent paragraphs or have them flush left with a line of space between paragraphs.

-- Put the dateline first—city and state, with appropriate abbreviations and the release date within parentheses – i.e. (Atlanta, Ga. – July 10, 2014).
+- Put the dateline first—city and state, with appropriate abbreviations and the release date within parentheses – i.e. (Atlanta, Ga. – Month Date, Year).
 The Associated Press Stylebook(www.apstylebook.com/) is the standard manual for reporters, copy editors, and section editors.
 It is helpful to adopt their style.

 - After the dateline, include the lead paragraph, and then develop the release in a logical sequence.
 Put the most important facts first, and gradually put information of lesser importance in succeeding paragraphs, in case your release is cut.
 If your information continues on to a second page, you can center the word -MORE- at the bottom of the first page.
 Continue with the second page, if necessary, and include a page number.
 A news release should be no longer than two pages.

 - You may want to say whether photos or interviews are available.
 Put this information in all caps, and use phrases like PHOTOGRAPHS AVAILABLE UPON REQUEST or INTERVIEWS WITH [NAME OF PERSON] ARE BEING SCHEDULED NOW.

 - At the end of the release, you can type - ###, and center it.
 Any information after ### will not be published.

 (This material was summarized in part from Kay Borden’s “Bulletproof News Releases: Practical, No-holds-barred Advice for Small Business from 135 American Newspaper Editors,” published in 1994 by Franklin-Sarrett Publishers.)

 How to Write and Format a Press Release for E-mail Distribution